 Peter Shoemaker is a founder and Managing Director of Wedbush Capital Partners, an affiliate of Wedbush Inc., the largest privately held securities firm in the western United States.
 Shoemaker has spent over 25 years in the investment business, including work in leveraged buyouts, turnarounds, re-capitalizations, growth equity and venture capital.
 Shoemaker represents the private equity fund on numerous corporate boards including CriterionBrock, Passport Foods, Reyn Spooner, Critical Alert Systems (Chairman), and VCC Optoelectronics.
 Previously Shoemaker was Managing Director of Alvin W. Shoemaker Investments, Inc. He received a Bachelor of Arts from the University of Pennsylvania in 1986 and a Master in Business Administration from the University of Southern California in 1994.
 Shoemaker serves as a Trustee of Marlborough School and is Past Chairman of Marlborough’s Long Term Strategic Planning Committee.
 Shoemaker has long been active with the University of Pennsylvania as a member of SCRAB, as President of the Penn Club of Los Angeles, as Secondary School Admissions Chair, and as past founder and former board member of the Penn Fund.
 Shoemaker also served for many years on the Penn Alumni Board, and in 2005 was awarded the Alumni Award of Merit, the youngest alum to have received it.
 Shoemaker hosts an annual reception for new admits from the Southern California regions at his home.

-Andy Snyder is currently CEO of Cambridge Information Group, a family-owned investment and management firm, and Chairman of CIG’s subsidiaries, ProQuest, Bowker, and Navtech, Inc. Snyder also serves on the Board of Blucora, Inc. (“BCOR”), in which CIG is a significant shareholder.
-Snyder began his work with CIG in 2003 and is responsible for the management of all CIG operating companies as well as the investment and acquisition process for CIG and its companies.
-Under Snyder’s leadership, CIG has grown significantly and completed more than thirty acquisitions over the past nine years, including the acquisition of ProQuest Information and Learning in 2007.
-Prior to joining CIG, Andy spent seven years at the Goldman Sachs Group where he focused on traditional media, technology, and services investing for the firm’s private equity fund.
-Snyder also spent one year as the Assistant to the Chairman and CEO of Goldman Sachs.
-Snyder graduated cum laude from the Wharton School at the University of Pennsylvania, and earned a Juris Doctor from Georgetown University Law Center, where he graduated magna cum laude.
-Snyder currently serves on the Board of the Association of American Publishers.
-Snyder and his wife Molly live in New York City with their children, Sara and Sam.
+Andy Snyder is currently CEO of Cambridge Information Group, a family-owned investment firm and Vice Chairman of Clarivate (CVLT), a global leader in providing solutions to accelerate the lifecycle of innovation.
+From 2003 to 2021 Andy was responsible for building ProQuest from a legacy company of 190 employees to one of the leading providers of information and software solutions to the global academic and research community with nearly 3000 professionals.
+CIG sold ProQuest to Clarivate (CLVT) in May 2021 for a combination of cash and stock and continues to be a meaningful shareholder in CLVT today.
+Andy is responsible for the management and investment decisions for CIG and its businesses.
+Prior to joining CIG, Andy spent seven years at the Goldman Sachs Group where he focused on traditional media, technology and services investing for the firm’s private equity fund.
+Andy also spent one year as the Assistant to the Chairman and CEO of Goldman Sachs.
+Andy graduated cum laude from the Wharton School at the University of Pennsylvania, and earned a J.D. from Georgetown University Law Center, where he graduated magna cum laude.
+In addition to Clarivate, Andy currently serves on the Board of Advisors of Penn Libraries.
+He formerly served on the Board of Shining Hope for Communities (SHOFCO), Blucora, Inc. (BCOR), The Association of American Publishers, and The Browning School.
+He and his wife Molly live in New York City with their two children.